 NYSDEC is currently working to identify nutrient criteria values - initially focusing on phosphorus in fresh waters-that are protective of water quality in New York State.
 The Department is aware of the impact that more strict nutrient controls could have on the regulated community and will develop an implementation strategy that recognizes the need to phase in new criteria over time.
 We are working toward release of the scientific and technical basis for the draft specific criteria as well as related implementation plans sometime in 2013, with release of a formal nutrient criteria proposal possible in late 2013.
 As these efforts move forward, NYSDEC will conduct public outreach to inform stakeholders and solicit their feedback.

 The current version of the New York State Nutrient Standards Plan (PDF) (127 KB)for the development of numeric nutrient criteria can be found on the NYSDEC website.
 This Plan, initially focusing on phosphorus in fresh waters, has been developed in consultation with, and mutually agreed upon by the USEPA.
-A Table of Milestones for Nutrient Criteria, revised 2012 (PDF) (25 KB)addends and updates the milestones in the 2011 plan.
+A Table of Milestones for Nutrient Criteria, revised June 16, 2015 (25 KB)addends and updates the milestones in the 2011 plan.